-I am a Lecturer in Human-Computer Interaction at the Computational Foundry in Swansea University.
-Prior to this I was a Postdoctoral Research Fellow at the School of Information & Communication Studies at University College Dublin, and a PhD student in Computer Science at the University of Nottingham.
+I am a Senior UX Researcher at Bold Insight UK.
+Previously, I have been a Lecturer in Human-Compuer Interaction at Swansea University and a Postdoctoral Research Fellow at the School of Information & Communication Studies at University College Dublin.
+I received a PhD student in Computer Science at the University of Nottingham.
 I am a co-founder of the Conversational User Interface (CUI) conference series and a current member of the CUI Steering Committee.

 My research looks at people’s interactions with speech and text-based interfaces through a combination of qualitative and quantitative methods.